cschwem2er/mini-praw/readme.md

 - 🛑 Built-in rate limiting to avoid hammering Reddit
 - 🧩 Optionally include the full raw JSON for any call

-`mini-praw` is made for learning, exploration, academic scraping, content analysis, and small personal tools.
+`mini-praw` is made for educational purposes, academic scraping, content analysis, and small personal tools.

 ---